 The 2007 National Research Council "Scientific Context for the Exploration of the Moon Report" (hereafter, SCEM Report) was commissioned by NASA's Science Mission Directorate in 2006 in the context of the Vision for Space Exploration.
 The VSE started in 2004 to establish a permanent United States presence on the Moon as the first step of an orderly progression of activities designed to use lunar resources to open up the Solar System to human activity.
 The SCEM Report was commissioned to capture the state of knowledge of lunar science and identify the most pressing new scientific investigations, which could then be used as a basis for defining and prioritizing activities within a human lunar exploration program.
 Some objectives outlined by the SCEM report were addressed by subsequent orbital missions (LRO, GRAIL, LADEE, and LCROSS).
-However, because no surface exploration missions (soft landers or rovers) were executed under the Vision for Space Exploration, a subsequent review (LEAG, 2018) indicated that the overall themes, objectives, and prioritization of the SCEM Report remained largely valid.
+However, because no surface exploration, a subsequent review (LEAG, 2018) indicated that the overall themes, objectives, and prioritization of the SCEM Report remained largely valid.